-It's believed that Crazy Eights can trace its heritage back to the mid-1600s and a French gambling game known as Hoc.
+It's believed that Crazy Eights can trace its heritage back to the mid-1600s and a French gambling game known as Basset or Hocca.

-The remaining cards are placed face down in the center of the table, forming a draw pile.
+The remaining cards are then placed face down in the center of the table, forming a draw pile.
 The top card of the draw pile is turned face up to start the discard pile.

+The player to the left of the dealer goes first in the game, and the play moves clockwise.
 On a turn, each player adds to the discard pile by playing one card that matches the top card on the discard pile either by suit or by rank (i.e. 6, jack, ace, etc.).

 All eights are wild and can be played on any card during a player's turn.

 When a player discards an eight, he chooses which suit is now in play.
 The next player must play either a card of that suit or another eight.

+The first player to discard all of his cards wins.
 With four players, it is possible to play partnership.
-If you do this, the game ends when both members of a partnership discard all their cards.
+If players decide to do this, the game ends when both members of a partnership discard all their cards.

 To play multiple games, players can add up the cards remaining in the losers' hands and give the points to the winner.
 Players can play to a set number, such as 150 or 200.
 Here is an example of the point system to implement for the game: